machineagency/taxon/evaluation_log.md

 degree of freedom and just say that the upperstages must be parallel... in that case, it's just a 2 DOF wire cutter. okay, let's clarify that.

+also the work envelope... if we only can move in the x and z directions, it doesn't make sense to say that the work envelope is a box in this case. but then also, i need to make a vertical 2d work envelope agh.

+okay i went ahead and edited work envelope instantiation to account for this. now we can have rectangles of all orientations!

 **possible rules of thumb**

 - the positions of the stages must not move in such a way that causes the